balena-os/balena-supervisor/README.md

 ./dindctl run --image resin/amd64-supervisor:master --mount-dist
 ```

+Note: Using `--mount-dist` requires a Node.js 6.x installed on your computer.

 This will mount the ./dist folder into the supervisor container and build the code before starting the instance, so that any changes you make can be added to the running supervisor with:

-Note: using `--mount-dist` requires a nodejs 6.x installed on your computer.

 ```bash
 ./dindctl refresh